Glenn McMillan: Early life

-McMillan is a property sales consultant with TOOP+TOOP Real Estate in Hyde Park, Adelaide.

 Career

 Acting career

 McMillan's first professional acting role was at age 11 in a State Theatre Company of South Australia production of Six Characters in Search of an Author, by Luigi Pirandello, playing the role of the "Young Boy".
 In 1998, he played "Ben Handleman" in his first feature film, Sally Marshall Is Not an Alien, followed by the role of "Tiny Maloney" in the television series 'Chuck Finn' for Seven Network in 1999.
 He has performed in numerous theatre productions, including the role of "Jack" in Into the Woods by James Lapine and Stephen Sondheim, and "Vyasa" in the Mahabharata.
-From 2002–2003, McMillan played the role of "Dustin Brooks" in Power Rangers Ninja Storm, filmed in New Zealand, then "Bronley Hale" in Zenon: Z3 for Disney Channel, shot on location in South Africa, and Power Rangers Dino Thunder.
+From 2002 to 2003, McMillan played the role of "Dustin Brooks" in Power Rangers Ninja Storm, filmed in New Zealand, then "Bronley Hale" in Zenon: Z3 for Disney Channel, shot on location in South Africa, and Power Rangers Dino Thunder.
 In 2012, McMillan appeared in the feature film Swerve, followed by the role of "Adauto Agallo" in the award-winning miniseries Mrs Biggs.
 From 2013 to 2015 he filmed the Australian television drama Wonderland for Network Ten, in which he played "Carlos dos Santos".

 Personal life

-In 2016, he married Julia Alonso, a Brazilian doctor.
+McMillan holds dual Australian and Brazilian nationalities.
+He remains close to his Brazilian heritage, speaks fluent Portuguese, and revisits his place of birth often.

-He trains Brazilian jiu-jitsu and received his blue belt from multiple world champion, Roger Gracie, and his purple belt from Fabio Gurgel.
-He trains at Alliance Sydney.
+McMillan trains in Brazilian jiu-jitsu at Alliance Australia.
+He earned his blue belt from Roger Gracie, and currently holds a purple belt awarded to him by Fabio Gurgel.

-During the start of COVID-19 quarantine, his wife gave birth to a child.
+In 2016, McMillan married Julia Alonso, a Brazilian doctor.
+During the start of the COVID-19 pandemic, his wife gave birth to a child.